reusablejs/reusable/docs/units.md

 ## Reusing data units values
 Sometimes, you want to reuse data from different reusable units.
-Usually this is done to create a reusable memoized view of the data (agreggated/computed/filtered/etc.).
+Usually, this is done to create a reusable memoized view of the data (aggregated/computed/filtered/etc.).
 You might know this from other frameworks as selectors and computed values.

 For example, let's extract the elapsed time to a separate data unit: